Ghana faces hurdles to achieve targets set for coronavirus vaccine rollout

 Potential pitfalls

 At least 60% of Ghana’s 31 million residents will need to be vaccinated for the population to attain herd immunity.
-The goal of the president, Nana Akufo Addo, is that every Ghanaian will be vaccinated.
+The goal of President Nana Akufo-Addo is that every Ghanaian will be vaccinated.
 But a timeline for this remains elusive as no plan has been made public.

 The president has promised to procure and administer 17.6 million COVID-19 vaccine doses in the first half of 2021 as part of an initial push.
 But there is uncertainty even around this target.